-Note that access to the data is only possible under white-box and grey-box scenarios (as defined in section 2).
-In the case of black-box access, the users may directly perform the model assessment phase.
+Note that access to the data is only possible under open-box and grey-box scenarios (as defined in section 2).
+In the case of closed-box access, the users may directly perform the model assessment phase.

 Model Fairness Assessment